superclassiceth/airgap-vault/README.md

-# airgap-vault
+# AirGap Vault
-The AirGap Vault is installed on a dedicated or old smartphone that has no connection to any network, thus it is air gapped.
-This app handles the private key.
+We will release the code on GitHub shortly.
+Meanwhile you can download the app through the Google Play Store https://play.google.com/store/apps/details?id=it.airgap.vault